actnforchildren/mental_health_app/README.md

-the Action for Children application allow users to record their emotions.
+The Action for Children application allow users to record their emotions.
 ![image](https://user-images.githubusercontent.com/6057298/48003870-9a077200-e107-11e8-92d0-9095e95b615f.png)

 The daily, weekly or monthly view show a resume of the logged emotions